-Budgeting for a new car
+Calculating a Budget for a new car

 The math is actually very straightforward.
 In an ideal situation, your auto loan payment should not be more than 10-15% of your monthly income.
 The down payment should be between 10-20% of the purchase price and the term of the loan should be as short as possible.

 For example, you earn $3,500 per month so your maximum auto loan payment should be no more than $350-$425.

 The car you’re looking at costs $30,000 so your down payment should be between $3,000-$6,000.
 The more the better.